This post may contain affiliate links, which helps keep this content free. More information on the Menu

 CANCER.ORG have some great advice on keeping your mouth healthy and what to look for, help on mouth cancer.
 They have advice on dry mouth, sore throat and mouth and other information.

 I have seen mixed views on this for some years.
 I am still not sure what is the best way to think of it all, I thought if I could give a balance of differing views it may be more helpful to you .

-As my older children were growing up, I was told by dentists that it was a good thing that they had lived in an area where Fluoride was added to the drinking water, that was one reason their teeth were stronger.
+As my older children were growing up, I was told by dentists that it was a good thing that they had lived in an area where Fluoride was added to the drinking water, that it was one reason their teeth were stronger.

-Since that time I have often seen organic products offering a Fluoride free toothpaste or product, that got me wondering why the promotion of this fact.
+Since that time I have often seen organic products offering a Fluoride free toothpaste or product, that got me wondering why the information was different.

 WEBMD give the reasons in a clear report, where you can look at the pros and cons of using it, according to them it seems as if the dosage is the important factor.

 As I have mentioned before we live in France and part of Europe.So this report from the EU was an interesting read.